scipy-conference/scipy_proceedings/papers/gustavo_braganca/gustavo_braganca.rst

 To analyse our observation spectra images we have used `IRAF <http://iraf.noao.edu/>`__ (Image and Reduction Analysis Facility), which is a suite of softwares to handle astronomic images developed by the NOAO [1]_.
 We had to do several tasks on our spectra (e.g. cut it in a certain wavelength and normalization) to prepare our sample to further analysis.
 Some of these tsaks had to be done manully on a one-by-on basis, but some other were automated.
 The automation ould have bnn done using the IRAF scripting, but fortunately, the STSCI [2]_ has developed a python wrapper for IRAF called `PyRAF <http://www.stsci.edu/institute/software_hardware/pyraf>`__.
-For example, we show how we used IRAF task SCOPY to cut images using pyRAF:
+For example, we show how we used IRAF task SCOPY to cut images from a list using pyRAF:

 ..
 [1] National Optical Astronomy Observatory
 ..
 [2] Space Telescope Science Institute